Repeal the Federal Excise Tax on New Heavy-Duty Trucks – Cosponsor H.R. 8116/S. 2435

 Congress imposes a 12% federal excise tax (FET) on the retail sale of most new heavy-duty trucks.
 This tax depresses heavy-duty truck sales and delays the purchase of cleaner, safer and more fuel-efficient trucks.
 Truck manufacturing and assembly employment is significant in the U.S, and the FET negatively impacts American truck industry jobs.
-Congress should repeal the FET to protect U.S. jobs, replace older trucks with newer and greener trucks and promote the adoption of advanced technology trucks.
+Members of Congress are urged to cosponsor H.R.
+8116/S. 2435 to protect U.S. jobs, replace older trucks with newer and greener trucks and promote the adoption of advanced technology trucks.

-More than half of the Class 8 trucks on the road are over 10 years old.
+With more than half of the Class 8 trucks on the road over 10 years old, truck buyers and small businesses now hold onto their older trucks longer, or purchase used trucks, rather than investing in the latest environmental and safety technologies.
 Repealing the FET would immediately help modernize the truck fleet by incentivizing the purchase of new trucks with the latest emission-reduction technology and crash avoidance advancements.
-While new commercial trucks and trailers are as clean and green as they have ever been, the FET has delayed the deployment of these newer trucks and they are not reaching the road fast enough to fully realize the benefits of significantly improved green and safety technologies.
-For example, the FET can add more than $50,000 to the price of an electric or hydrogen fuel-cell truck, and these vehicles are already more than twice the price of internal combustion engine trucks.
+While new commercial trucks and trailers are as clean and green as they have ever been, the FET has delayed the deployment of these trucks, and they are not reaching the road fast enough to fully realize the benefits of significantly improved environmental and safety technologies.
+For example, the FET can add more than $50,000 to the price of an electric or hydrogen fuel-cell truck, as these vehicles are already more than twice the price of internal combustion engine trucks.

 FET repeal would immediately benefit the environment by replacing older trucks with cleaner and more fuel-efficient trucks.
 While new trucks have made significant environmental gains, such as reducing nitrous oxide emissions by 97% and particulate matter emissions by 98%, the FET remains a costly barrier to the purchase of new trucks with the latest environmental technologies.
-Half the Class 8 trucks on the road are over 10 years old and therefore lack the markedly cleaner technologies and fuel efficiency gains of today’s trucks.
 (Fuel economy regulations for heavy duty trucks did not exist in 2010.)
+Half the Class 8 trucks on the road are over 10 years old and lack the markedly cleaner technologies and fuel efficiency gains of today’s trucks.

 The FET should be repealed and replaced with a more consistent revenue source to fund the HTF.
-Since the FET is based on annual truck sales, which can vary greatly, the tax has been the most inconsistent HTF revenue source over the past 20 years and fails to provide long-term stability for the HTF.
+Since the FET is based on annual truck sales which can vary greatly, the tax has been the most inconsistent HTF revenue source over the past 20 years and contributes to the long-term instability of the HTF.